yeyeto2788/ConfigurationFiles/FlatCAM/Readme.md

 It is needed to create the

-Command: `geocutout cuts_iso_exterior -dia 2.0 -gapsize 1.0 -gaps 4`
+Command: `geocutout cuts_iso_exterior -dia 2.0 -gapsize 0.5 -gaps lr`

 These are the options for the `-gaps` parameter `(8|4|tb|lr|2tb|2lr)>]`